GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/discreteqlearning.md

 We can see that the equation *spreads the reward one step back*.
 The learning is is configured by parameters $\alpha$ (learning rate) and $\gamma$ (how strongly is the reward spread back ~ how far in the future agent sees).

-The following figure shows an [illustration of](https://www.dropbox.com/s/30vq3ipduc9ghd5/jvitkudt2011.pdf?dl=0) **learned strategy** by the Q-Learning algorithm (actions: $\mathbf{A} = \lbrace Left, Right, Down, Up, Eeat \rbrace$ , positions: $\mathbf{S}= \lbrace x,y \rbrace$).
+The following figure shows an [illustration of](https://www.dropbox.com/s/30vq3ipduc9ghd5/jvitkudt2011.pdf?dl=0) **learned strategy** by the Q-Learning algorithm (actions: $\mathbf{A} = \lbrace Left, Right, Down, Up, Eat \rbrace$ , positions: $\mathbf{S}= \lbrace x,y \rbrace$).
 On the right there is a best action at each position, on the left side there is utility value of the best action in the position.
 Action *Eat* is at the position of the reward.
 The nearer the reward, the higher the action utilities are.

 ![Example of Learned Strategy with the utility value](discreteqlearning/utility.PNG)